Tech Camp-Logo-big

 Prerequisites

-•A personal laptop (if you have your own) and USB key is required
+• A personal laptop (if you have your own)

 How are Games built?